-When researching information about estate planning attorneys in California, you’ll come across many dry articles full of legal terms, discussions of court processes, or perhaps how the state may take assets.
+When researching information about estate planning attorneys in Woodland Hills, you’ll come across many dry articles full of legal terms, discussions of court processes, or perhaps how the state may take assets.
 Today, instead of covering at a particular area of estate planning, let’s take a few minutes to look at one person’s story that paints a vivid picture.
 Let me introduce you to Henry Smith.

 Henry Smith grew up the son of a coal miner.
 Instead of following in his family’s tradition, he set out to create a new life.
 Henry Smith was the first in his family to graduate from college.
 He took a job as a financial advisor and made some great investments of his own.
 Eventually, he owned and operated multiple businesses involving oil refineries and real estate.
 Henry married twice, had six children, and fifteen grandchildren.
-One of six siblings himself, Henry has quite the extended family.
+One of six siblings himself, Henry has quite an extended family.
 He enjoys big celebrations during holidays, donates money to charities, and makes sure his kids, grandkids, and especially his wife, Lois, want for nothing.

 Henry Smith died this week.
 Henry didn’t have a will or an estate plan.
 Do you?